Acoustic Guitar Tonewood Guide

 Sam Beattie

-In the case of an electric guitar, there are a number of different design aspects that contribute to the overall sound; pickup types, configuration of electronics, hardware and tonewood choices are just a handful of things to consider.
-When it comes to acoustic guitars, however, the wood configuration arguably plays a more crucial role.
-The wood choices for the body, neck and fretboard form upwards of 90% of the construction of an acoustic guitar, and if you take electronics and hardware out of the equation, they’re almost entirely responsible for the way an acoustic guitar sounds!
+Strum an electric guitar, and a number of different design aspects all work together to produce the sound you hear: pickups, hardware, electronic components, and yes, the tonewoods used to construct the guitar.
+But swap that electric for an acoustic guitar, and it’s all about the wood.
+The wood choices for the body, neck and fretboard form upwards of 90% of the construction of an acoustic guitar – and if you take electronics and hardware out of the equation, they’re almost entirely responsible for how an acoustic guitar sounds!

-Different manufacturers tend to favour different wood choices, but in recent years the industry has seen a shift in trends.
+Different manufacturers tend to favour different wood choices, but in recent years, the industry has seen a shift in trends.
 This is partially due to changes in regulation that restrict the circulation of certain rare woods, most notably affecting rosewood, granadillo and bubinga.
 These changes were implemented by CITES (short for the Convention on International Trade in Endangered Species of Wild Fauna and Flora) to protect species from drastic reduction in numbers, and it meant that any guitar using these woods required CITES certification to be traded across borders – naturally, building guitars became a lengthier process and increased prices.
-Restrictions to many of these woods. most notably rosewood , was lifted on 14/12/19.
+Restrictions on many of these woods (most notably rosewood) were lifted on 14/12/19.

 Why do acoustic guitar tonewoods sound different from each other?